 Following a Mediterranean Diet May Reduce Psoriasis Risk

 Psoriasis affects approximately 2 to 3 percent of the population worldwide, with nearly a quarter of those experiencing moderate to severe symptoms.
-But as the quest to cure psoriatic disease continues, new research suggests following a Mediterranean diet may lessen severe psoriasis symptoms.
+As the quest to cure psoriatic disease continues, following a Mediterranean diet may lessen severe psoriasis symptoms.

 Psoriasis is the most prevalent autoimmune disease in the U.S. and affects approximately 2.2 percent of the U.S. population and 2 to 3 percent worldwide.
 What’s more, nearly one-quarter of people with psoriasis have cases that are considered moderate to severe, which can negatively impact quality of life.